-Transportation requirements: There will be no additional transportation requirements resulting from the proposed development and associated works that will have any impact upon the Natura 2000 sites identified.
+Transportation requirements: There will be no additional transportation requirements resulting from the construction or operation of the development that will impact upon any designated site.

 In-Combination / Cumulative Impacts: The proposed application was considered in combination with other developments or proposed developments in the Longford area and potential cumulative impacts were considered.
 Any individual application that has the potential to impact upon a Natura 2000 site will be subject to Appropriate Assessment as required under Articles 6(3) of the Habitats Directive.
-The application will have no cumulative impacts upon any designated site when considered in combination with other developments that have been properly screened for AA, or where an NIS has been completed and mitigation measures are included as part of that development.
+The proposed development will not have any cumulative impacts upon any designated site when considered in-combination with other developments that have been properly screened for AA or where full AA has been carried out and mitigation measures are enforced.

-Duration of construction, operation, decommissioning etc: Once the works begin, they will be complete within months.
+Duration of construction, operation, decommissioning etc: Once construction begins, it should be complete within a matter of months.
+Operation of the site will be ongoing.